Bobby Darin Sings The Shadow of Your Smile

-Bobby Darin Sings The Shadow of Your Smile is an album by American singer Bobby Darin, released in 1966.
-It included all the Oscar nominated songs from 1966.
+Bobby Darin Sings The Shadow of Your Smile is a studio album by the American singer Bobby Darin, released in April 1966.
+The album was arranged and conducted by Richard Wess, and Shorty Rogers.
+It included all the Oscar-nominated songs from 1966.
 It was his first album on the Atlantic label after leaving Capitol Records.

-Bobby Darin Sings The Shadow of Your Smile was reissued on CD in 2007 along with In a Broadway Bag (Mame).
+The album debuted on the Cashbox looking ahead albums chart in the issue dated June 18, 1966, and remained on the chart for three weeks, peaking at number 110.

+The album was released on compact disc by Diablo Records on October 13, 1998 as tracks 1 through 11 on a pairing of two albums on one CD, with tracks 16 through 26 consisting of Darin's 1966 album, In a Broadway Bag (Mame).

 Reception

-In his Allmusic review, critic JT Griffith wrote “Darin flexed his musical muscles and covered them all...
+In his AllMusic review, critic JT Griffith wrote “Darin flexed his musical muscles and covered them all...
 While only making a small dent in the charts, The Shadow of Your Smile was a hit with the critics.”

+Billboard described the album as a "highly salable and programming LP."

+Cashbox reviewed the album, writing "The tracks range from slow dreamy ballads to up-tempo rockers and are highlighted by 'Lover Come Back To Me' and the title song."

+According to Variety, Darin "stylishly delivers 'The Sweetheart Tree' and 'The Ballad of Cat Ballou'."